tgreiser/etherdream/README.md

 ## Setup

 This assumes you are plugged in to your ether dream via ethernet cable.
-You may need allow UDP port 7654 on your firewall as you will be communicating on that port.
-Inbound fommunications are needed for the initial broadcast signal and handshake.
+You may need to set up some rules for your firewall.
+Inbound communications are needed for the initial broadcast signal and handshake, if you don't need to Find a DAC, you can use outbound only.

+- Outbound rule: TCP port 7765
+- Inbound rule: UDP port 7654